Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 ### GET: `/dashboard`

 The dashboard endpoint returns information about the current Task Engine queue status.
-The information includes lists of started, queued and scheduled jobs as well as the setting information for the maximum concurrent jobs and the number of priority reserved slots and the Task Engine version running.
+The information includes lists of started, queued and scheduled jobs as well as the setting information for the maximum concurrent jobs and the number of priority reserved job slots.
+The Task Engine version is also returned.

 <details>